Jorge Luis Borges: Argentine culture

 Borges focused on universal themes, but also composed a substantial body of literature on themes from Argentine folklore and history.
 His first book, the poetry collection Fervor de Buenos Aires (Passion for Buenos Aires), appeared in 1923.
 Borges's writings on things Argentine include Argentine culture ("History of the Tango"; "Inscriptions on Horse Wagons"), folklore ("Juan Muraña", "Night of the Gifts"), literature ("The Argentine Writer and Tradition", "Almafuerte"; "Evaristo Carriego"), and national concerns ("Celebration of the Monster", "Hurry, Hurry", "The Mountebank", "Pedro Salvadores").
 Ultranationalists, however, continued to question his Argentine identity.
 Borges's interest in Argentine themes reflects in part the inspiration of his family tree.
 Borges had an English paternal grandmother who, around 1870, married the criollo Francisco Borges, a man with a military command and a historic role in the Argentine Civil Wars in what are now Argentina and Uruguay.

 Spurred by pride in his family's heritage, Borges often used those civil wars as settings in fiction and quasi-fiction (for example, "The Life of Tadeo Isidoro Cruz", "The Dead Man", "Avelino Arredondo") as well as poetry ("General Quiroga Rides to His Death in a Carriage").
 Borges's maternal great-grandfather, Manuel Isidoro Suárez, was another military hero, whom Borges immortalized in the poem "A Page to Commemorate Colonel Suárez, Victor at Junín".

 His nonfiction explores many of the themes found in his fiction.
 Essays such as "The History of the Tango" or his writings on the epic poem "Martín Fierro" explore Argentine themes, such as the identity of the Argentine people and of various Argentine subcultures.
-The varying genealogies of characters, settings, and themes in his stories, such as "La muerte y la brújula", used Argentine models without pandering to his readers or framing Argentine culture as "exotic".
+The varying genealogies of characters, settings, and themes in his stories, such as "La muerte y la brújula" ("Death and the Compass"), used Argentine models without pandering to his readers or framing Argentine culture as "exotic".

 In fact, contrary to what is usually supposed, the geographies found in his fictions often do not correspond to those of real-world Argentina.
 In his essay "El escritor argentino y la tradición", Borges notes that the very absence of camels in the Qur'an was proof enough that it was an Arabian work, despite the fact that camels are mentioned in the Qur'an.
 He suggested that only someone trying to write an "Arab" work would purposefully include a camel.
 He uses this example to illustrate how his dialogue with universal existential concerns was just as Argentine as writing about gauchos and tangos.
 Borges detested football.